gothinkster/vue-realworld-example-app/frontend/README.md

+> *Note: Feel free to delete this entire folder before publishing your app!*

 # Styles

 Instead of having the Bootstrap theme included locally, we recommend loading the precompiled theme from our CDN (our [header template](#header) does this by default):